PanKunik/my-spot/README.md

 This repository follows course from [Devmentors.io](https://devmentors.io) named **SOLID Web API** [(link)](https://devmentors.io/courses/solid-web-api).

 ### About application
 Application is written in .NET 6.0 with C# using WebAPI technology.
-This solution follows Clean Architecture princpiples and Domain Driven Design principles.
+This solution follows Clean Architecture principles and Domain-Driven Design principles.

 #### Build and run
 To run this project you need to have .NET 6.0 runtime installed.
 Then clone (or download) this repository.\